Dawning of a New Era in Gravitational Wave Data Analysis: Unveiling Cosmic Mysteries via Artificial Intelligence -- A Systematic Review: Signal Detection

 \subsection{BBH}

-The detection of \acp{GW}, perturbations in spacetime, is a formidable task, primarily due to the subtlety of these signals against a backdrop of overwhelming instrumental and terrestrial noise.
-The advent of interferometric detectors, notably \ac{LIGO} and Virgo, has significantly enhanced the observational capabilities for \ac{GW} astronomy.
+The detection of \acp{GW}, is a formidable task, primarily due to the subtlety of these signals against a backdrop of overwhelming instrumental and terrestrial noise.
+The advent of interferometric detectors, notably LIGO and Virgo, has revolutionized GW astronomy by enabling the first direct detection of GW event.
 However, the increased sensitivity and observational bandwidth of these instruments have also introduced intricate data analysis challenges.
 A cornerstone of \ac{GWDA} has been matched filtering \cite{finn_detection_1992}, a technique that cross-correlates observed data with theoretical waveform templates.
 Given the high-dimensional parameter space associated with potential astrophysical sources, this method, while powerful, is computationally demanding, especially in the context of real-time analysis.

-Machine learning, especially \ac{DL}, has risen to prominence as a potent solution to the computational challenges inherent in \ac{GW} detection.
-The initial forays into integrating \ac{DL} algorithms with mock \ac{LIGO} data underscored the viability and promise of these approaches \cite{george_deep_2018-4,george_deep_2018-5}.
+Machine learning, particularly deep learning, has emerged as a potential tool for addressing the computational challenges in GW detection \cite{george_deep_2018-4,george_deep_2018-5}.
+The initial forays into integrating \ac{DL} algorithms with mock \ac{LIGO} data underscored the viability and promise of these approaches \cite{george_deep_2018-4,george_deep_2018-5,jiang_identify_2022,li_optimizations_2020,luo_extraction_2020}.
 These models, trained on simulated waveforms, were subsequently tested on synthetic data.
-Impressively, their performance in discerning potential \ac{GW} signatures from noise was on par with traditional matched filtering-based techniques, underscoring a pivotal advancement in \ac{GWDA} \cite{gabbard_matching_2018}, \Cref{tab:detection_mock} lists out some related works, and their \ac{AUC} for detailed performance comparison corresponding \ac{ROC} curve is depicted in \Cref{fig:roc}.
+Impressively, their performance in discerning potential \ac{GW} signatures from noise was on par with traditional matched filtering-based techniques, highlighting an important step forward in \ac{GWDA} \cite{gabbard_matching_2018}, \Cref{tab:detection_mock} lists out some related works, and their \ac{AUC} for detailed performance comparison corresponding \ac{ROC} curve is depicted in \Cref{fig:roc}.